-MMA, BMA To Debut Exhibition Examining Great Migration
+MMA Debuts Art Exhibition Examining Great Migration

-The historic phenomenon known as the Great Migration saw more than six million African Americans leave the South for cities across the United States at the start of the 20th century and well into the 1970s.
-This incredible movement of people transformed nearly every aspect of Black life, in both rural towns and urban metropolises.
-The impact of the Great Migration spurred a flourishing Black culture.
+The Great Migration saw more than six million African Americans leave the South for destinations across the United States at the start of the 20th century and well into the 1970s.
+This incredible movement of people transformed nearly every aspect of Black life, in both rural towns and urban metropolises, and spurred an already flourishing Black culture.

 A Movement in Every Direction provides a platform for the featured artists to explore, reflect on, and capture their own relationships to this singular historic happening, both personally and artistically.
 Brought together by co-curators Ryan N. Dennis (she/her), MMA Chief Curator and ArtisticDirector of the Museum’s Center for Art and Public Exchange, and Jessica Bell Brown (she/her), BMA Associate Curator of Contemporary Art, the works offer an insightful rumination on the complexity of the Great Migration as a narrative that is still unfolding.

 The exhibition showcases an incredible richness of artistic vision and endeavor, with installations ranging widely in conceptual and technical approach and embracing painting, sculpture, drawing, video, sound, and immersive installation.
 MMA and BMA are also creating digital assets tied to the exhibition for their websites for virtual engagements.